Restricting access and delegating administration with Role-Based Access Control

 Figure 7.
 After clicking on the Check all icon for the Administrator role

-If you need to delete a role, there is a image remove button at the far right of the row for all of the user-defined roles.
+If you need to delete a role, there is a image remove button at the far right of the row for all the user-defined roles.

 Normally roles are filterable: anyone with the Role/Filter permission on an object such as a folder is allowed to block that role from propagating into the object from its parent (such as Jenkins overall), possibly while allowing another group defined on the object to explicitly grant it.
 (See Configuring and managing role filters.)
 For some roles it is undesirable to permit this: a Jenkins administrative role ought to be valid anywhere in the system, so that a project manager cannot accidentally block even site administrators from seeing an otherwise private project.
 (That situation could be considered a kind of lockout.)
 For such roles you should uncheck the Filterable checkbox to make sure the role applies globally.